 Even in today’s labor market, it’s not easy to pinpoint the perfect position and then persuade the employer that you’re “the one.”
 Getting a new job, whether it’s your first or your 15th, can be a challenging experience.
 When you work with a recruiter, you’re not alone in your search.

 Who knows?
-In a few months, you could be working at a job you love and writing your own testimonial.
+In a few months, you could be working at a job you love.

 Grace Fidalgo is vice president at Robert Half Finance & Accounting, North America.
 She’s worked as a staffing manager and branch manager for Accountemps and division director and field training manager for Robert Half Finance & Accounting.